Impax Asset Management Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest announcement is out from Impax Asset Management ( (GB:IPX) ).
+An update from Impax Asset Management ( (GB:IPX) ) is now available.

-Impax Asset Management Group plc has repurchased 20,000 of its ordinary shares as part of a buyback program initiated in May 2025.
-This transaction, conducted through Peel Hunt LLP, is part of a broader strategy to manage the company’s share capital, with a total of 585,000 shares repurchased to date.
-The cancellation of these shares will adjust the total voting rights, potentially impacting shareholder calculations under regulatory guidelines.
+Impax Asset Management Group plc announced the purchase of 100,000 of its ordinary shares as part of its ongoing buyback program, which began in May 2025.
+This transaction, conducted through Peel Hunt LLP, is part of Impax’s strategy to manage its share capital and potentially enhance shareholder value.
+The purchased shares will be canceled, leaving the company with a total of 128,712,426 ordinary shares in issue, impacting the total voting rights and shareholding calculations for stakeholders.

 Spark’s Take on GB:IPX Stock